 It’s based on the T8 Twin Engine plug-in hybrid, but it’s the upgrades that make this performance version a most interesting proposition.
 The biggest deal, aside from the stealthy visual updates, are to the suspension – the include Öhlins adjustable dampers (which have 22 user-adjustable settings), under-bonnet strut brace, 12mm drop in ride height (compared with non-R-Design models) and 5-10% increase in spring rate.

-There are other upgrades, too, such as a the 14bhp jump in power, and a recalibrated ‘Power’ driving mode, which gives you sharper throttle response, a quicker gear shift, and more driver-focused gearchange settings.
-Do these small changes add up to create a desirable sports saloon worth what’s anticipated to be around £52,000 when it hits the UK?
+There are other upgrades, too, such as the 14bhp jump in power, and a recalibrated ‘Power’ driving mode, which gives you sharper throttle response, a quicker gear shift, and more driver-focused gearchange settings.

 Performance is more than adequate, with a 0-62mph time of 4.4 seconds, and a maximum speed limited to 155mph.
 Although it disguises its acceleration a little too well, never feeling electrifyingly fast.
 Nor does it have an interesting soundtrack, again sounding like an – albeit muted – undistinguished hybrid four-pot.

 The plug-in hybrid might pack give the Polestar 21 miles of EV-only power, but its main benefit it to give this 1979kg saloon, instant and devastating throttle response in the mid-range.
 And that helps make it an excellent means of covering ground quickly and without fuss.

 But the biggest gains are reserved for the way this car handles.
 The ride is firm, but thanks to those sublime dampers, it seldom gets ruffled by what rough roads throw at it.
 Yes, it can pitter-patter on motorway expansion joints, but such is the excellence of its damping and body control, all major irregularities are rounded off impressively.